 “This is a way to kill a wife with kindness, and thus I’ll curb her mad and headstrong humor.” – The Taming of the Shrew

-Meaning: Recently adopted by Selena Gomez in popular music, this phrase means that you will get what you want by being very kind to another person.
+Meaning: This phrase means that you will get what you want by being very kind to another person.

 “Pray you let us not be laughing-stocks to other men's humours; I desire you in friendship, and I will one way or other make you amends.” – The Merry Wives of Windsor

 Meaning: Originally referring to the medieval tradition of holding someone in the stocks as a punishment for their crime, a person subjected to ridicule or mockery can be described as a laughing stock.